 The force and impact of a car collision commonly cause injury to the necks, backs, and spines of vehicle occupants.
 A herniated disc is one back or neck injury that people in car accidents frequently suffer from.
-Whether your injury was minor or severe, if the car accident was not your fault, you should not have to pay for your medical bills and other expenses.
+Whether your injury was minor or severe, if the car accident was not your fault, you should not have to pay your medical bills or other expenses.

-A Fort Lauderdale herniated disc caused by a car accident lawyer may be able to help you receive the compensation you deserve after a car accident caused by someone else.
+A Fort Lauderdale herniated disc caused by a Fort Lauderdale car accident lawyer may be able to help you receive the compensation you deserve after a car accident caused by someone else.
 Contact the team at the Law Offices of Anidjar & Levine for help negotiating with insurance providers or pursuing a lawsuit to get reimbursement.
 We provide responsive legal care for all your needs, including a free consultation at no obligation.
 Call us today at 1-800-747-3733.

 Symptoms, Causes, and Treatment of Herniated Discs